Outdoor venues post lockdown

 So many questions and not really any answers at the time of writing for out Outdoor businesses post lockdown

-Great Ways To Prepare For Business Opening
+Great Ways To Prepare For Clubs and Outdoor Venue opening

 But we do have a whole range of hints and tips, solutions and equipment that any business can utilise to demonstrate best hygiene practice.
 These are useful both prior to re-opening and whilst open